A Month Of Blessings: Sharing The Experience Of Ramadan With Your Teams

 In the second release of the series, Aisha Malik, Captify’s Process Excellence and Enablement Lead reflects on how Captify is participating in Ramadan and how people can learn about Ramadan by taking part in fasting.

 Like all Muslims around the world, I always look forward to the month of Ramadan as the holiest month of the year.
 It’s a time for me to reflect on myself and on my faith, where I feel much closer to Allah.
-I always feel overcome with emotions during this time; going through the experience of fasting, thinking of others who are less fortunate than myself, and feeling truly blessed for everything that I have in this world—even more so after the past year.
+I always feel overcome with emotions during this time; going through the experience of fasting, thinking of others who are less fortunate than myself, and feeling truly blessed for everything that I have in this world.

 What is Ramadan?

 - One of the Five Pillars of Islam and the 9th month of the Islamic calendar

 - Muslims around the world fast for 29 or 30 days (depending on the sighting of the new moon)

 - Fasting takes place between dawn to dusk, where a pre-dawn meal is eaten and then, at dusk, families will break their fasts together

 - Not only do Muslims refrain from food and drink, but also smoking, sexual relations, and any inappropriate behaviour.
 Fasting is obligatory for all adult Muslims, however, those who are pregnant, breastfeeding, menstruating, unwell, taking medication, or of old age, are exempt

 - During this month, we give Zakat (obligatory charity) to those less fortunate than us

 - You can also discover more about Ramadan with this guide here